ErrorDodo/Shared-SkinChanger/README.md

-You need to download node js on your vps (I use debian because I am good with linux)
+You need to download node js on your vps

 You can follow this tutorial https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-debian-10